 Examples:

-- Remaining in the simplified regime even though real expenses would reduce tax under organized accounting
+- remaining in the simplified regime even though real expenses would reduce tax under organized accounting

-- Not adapting the structure once employees or subcontractors become part of the business
+- not adapting the structure once employees or subcontractors become part of the business

 What this causes